The Awkward Girl’s Guide to gel nails at home with a DIY gel nail kit

 Once the lamp switches off, your polish will be almost dry, but will still feel slightly tacky to the touch, so it’s important that you don’t touch your nails, or rub them against anything.
 (This is also why your cotton pads should be lint-free: the last thing you want is “hairy” nails!)

 Next up, apply your first coat of colour, again going for as thin a layer as you can.
-In this photos, I’m using a shade called ‘Wildfire’, which is a nice, classic bright red.
+In these photos, I’m using a shade called ‘Wildfire’, which is a nice, classic bright red.
 Once you’ve painted each nail, it’s back under the LED lamp for another two minutes.

 Now do it all over again, adding a second coat of colour, and once again curing it under your lamp for two minutes.
 Don’t worry, we’re almost done…